Today's Bible Reading: John 7

 Selected Biblical Text

 On the last and greatest day of the festival, Jesus stood and said in a loud voice, "Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them."
 By this he meant the Spirit, whom those who believed in him were later to receive.
 Up to that time the Spirit had not been given, since Jesus had not yet been glorified.
-(John 7:37-39)
+(John 7:37-39 NIV)

 Reflecting and Thinking

 On a scale of 1 to 10, how aware are you of God's presence in your life?
 How aware are you of the presence of the Holy Spirit within you?
-God's presence within us is not just for us, it is for the world into which God's presence and Holy Spirit can flow.
+God's presence within us is not just for us, it is for the world into which God's presence and Holy Spirit can flow through us.
 Let us pray today about how we can be instruments of God for his purpose.

 Dear God, we desperately need your presence and your power.
 We know that we cannot fulfill your purpose by our own human efforts.
-We are grateful for the confidence that you are continually walking alongside us.
+We are grateful for the confidence we find in the promise that you are continually walking alongside us.
 We pray for your presence to gush forth from us and not merely to drip slowly.
 We pray for more awareness of our temple status as a dwelling of your Spirit.
 May we bless others by being your presence in their lives.
 In Jesus' name, Amen.